JMAConsulting/biz.jmaconsulting.clearbalances/README.md

-# biz.jmaconsulting.iidacustomization
+# biz.jmaconsulting.clearbalances

-This extension holds customization for IIDA Accrual Accounting Integration.
+This extension clears financial account balances when closing an account period.